conceptainc/sails-auth/README.md

 ```sh
 $ npm install @inspire-platform/sails-hook-auth --save
 ```
 This will install `@inspire-platform/sails-hook-auth` as a Sails Hook.
-The Hook uses [marlinspike](https://github.com/tjwebb/marlinspike) to inject the relevant Controllers, Policies, etc into your Sails application.

 ## 2. Configure